elarhuik/contacts-manager/README.md

 ## Import contacts

 The table describes the format and data types for the imported data.
 Be sure to create custom fields for 'Groups', 'Location' and 'Order'.
+You can also use the .csv in /import_data.

 | Name    | Organization | Email  | Phone  | Groups | Assistant | Location | Order  |
 | ------- | ------------ | ------ | ------ | ------ | --------- | -------- | ------ |